Studio 54: 2000s and 2010s

-2010s to present

 During the 2010–2011 season, Studio 54 hosted Brief Encounter (an adaptation of two Noël Coward works), as well as the musical The People in the Picture.
 Studio 54 was supposed to host a revival of Bob Fosse's musical Dancin' during the 2011–2012 season, but this was ultimately canceled, and the theater was instead closed for renovations.
 The theater's next production was the play Harvey, which opened in June 2012.
 This was followed in November by The Mystery of Edwin Drood, the theater's only production for the 2012–2013 season.
 Roundabout booked a revival of Cabaret for the 2013–2014 season, although the theater remained dark for a year.
 Cabaret opened in April 2014, initially for a 24-week engagement, but the show was so popular that it ran for a year.
 The play An Act of God opened at Studio 54 in May 2015, being the theater's only production during the 2014–2015 season.

 The theater then returned to presenting two productions per season.
 Studio 54 hosted the play Thérèse Raquin and a revival of the musical She Loves Me during the 2015–2016 season, followed by the musical Holiday Inn and the play Sweat during the 2016–2017 season.
 Next, the theater hosted John Leguizamo's solo show Latin History for Morons and an American Sign Language revival of Children of a Lesser God in 2017–2018.
 The theater staged The Lifespan of a Fact and Kiss Me, Kate for the 2018–2019 season.
 Studio 54 hosted Adam Rapp's play The Sound Inside, which opened in October 2019.
-Studio 54 was supposed to host the musical Caroline, or Change during the 2019–2020 season.
-Due to the COVID-19 pandemic, Studio 54 closed on March 12, 2020, a day before previews of Caroline, or Change were supposed to start.
-That show's opening had originally been delayed to early 2021, but it was pushed further due to the extension of COVID-19 restrictions.